 Consult your Doctor: Your Doctor would be able to confirm the diagnoses and suggest the correct treatment. ...Read more

 No, please don't!: This could lead to injury or infection.
 Sitz bathes can be helpful.
 Sit in a bathtub with warm water.
 There needs to be enough water to submerge the anal area.
 Soak for about 15 minutes – several times a day.
 An alternative is placing ¼ cup of witch hazel ; warm water in a basin.
 Soak for at least 15 minutes, at least twice a day.
 See your doctor for more help. ...Read more

-Hemorrhoids: Hemorrhoids are very common.
+Hemorrhoids are very common.
 They occur from a stasis of blood flow in the blood vessels that go to our lower intestines.
 As you get older you are less active and sit for longer periods of time.

 Same: They are the same.Get a more detailed answer ›